“An amazing community project run by knowledgeable and friendly people.”

 What’s happening in 2018?

-We are planning to install an electric vehicle charge point in the Land, Sea & Islands Centre car park so that electric cars travelling through the village have somewhere local to recharge.
+We will be installing an electric vehicle charge point in the Land, Sea & Islands Centre car park so that electric cars travelling through the village have somewhere local to recharge.
 Electric cars improve air quality and reduce noise pollution, so anything we can do to encourage their use is welcome.

 NEW ARISAIG ECO PROJECT